claire123c/claire123c/README.md

-### Hi there 👋
+#### Hi there 👋
-- My name is Claire and I'm a Full Stack Software Engineer in the Bay Area
+- My name is Claire and I'm a Full Stack Software Engineer in the Bay Area :bridge_at_night:
+-
 - Languages and Tools:
 - 📫 How to reach me:
 <p>